richardbiely/gaia-ecs/README.md

 # Introduction

 ## ECS
 [Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) is a software architectural pattern based on organizing your code around data which follows the principle of [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 Instead of looking at "items" in your program as objects you normally know from the real world (car, house, human) you look at them as pieces of data necessary for you to achieve some result.

 This way of thinking is more natural for machines than people but when used correctly it allows you to write faster code (on most architectures).
 What is most important, however, is it allows you to write code that is easier to maintain, expand and reason about.

-For instance, when moving some object from point A to point B you do not care if it is a house or a car.
+For instance, when moving an object from point A to point B you do not care if it is a house or a car.
 You only care about its position.
 If you want to move it at some specific speed you will consider also the object's velocity.
 Nothing else is necessary.

 Three building blocks of ECS are:
 * **Entity** - an index that uniquely identifies a group of components